mrpowers-io/spark-style-guide/README.md

   - `withCoolCat()` adds the column `cool_cat` to a DataFrame

-  - `withIsNicePerson` adds the column `is_nice_person` to a DataFrame.
+  - `withIsNicePerson()` adds the column `is_nice_person` to a DataFrame.

 * `filter` precedes transformations that remove rows:

-  - `filterNegativeGrowthPath()` removes the data rows where the `growth_path` column is negative
+  - `filterNegativeGrowthRate()` removes the data rows where the `growth_rate` column is negative

-  - `filterBadData()` removes the bad data
+  - `filterInvalidZipCodes()` removes the data with a malformed `zip_code`

 * `enrich` precedes transformations that clobber columns.
-DataFrame transformations should not be clobbered and `enrich` transformations should ideally never be used.
+Clobbing columns should be avoided when possible, so `enrich` transformations should only be used in rare circumstances.

 * `explode` precedes transformations that add rows to a DataFrame by "exploding" a row into multiple rows.

 #### Schema Dependent DataFrame Transformations

 Schema dependent DataFrame transformations make assumptions about the underlying DataFrame schema.
-Schema dependent DataFrame transformations should explicitly validate DataFrame dependencies to make the code and error messages more readable.
+Schema dependent DataFrame transformations should explicitly validate DataFrame dependencies to clarify intentions of the code and provide readable error messages.

-The following `withFullName()` DataFrame transformation assumes that the underlying DataFrame has `first_name` and `last_name` columns.
+The following `withFullName()` DataFrame transformation assumes the underlying DataFrame has `first_name` and `last_name` columns.

 ```scala
 def withFullName()(df: DataFrame): DataFrame = {